aehmttw/Tanks/README.md

 [eclipse.org](http://www.eclipse.org/downloads/).
 IntelliJ can be installed from [jetbrains.com](https://www.jetbrains.com/idea/download/)<br>

-To access the source code you also need to install git.<br>
+To access the source code you also need to install Git.<br>

 You will need to add the following libraries to the build path of the project: <br>
 PNGDecoder by Matthias Mann in TWL<br>